Experiencing Stuttering In Games? Here’s The Fix

 Screen Resolution

 Firstly, you can try lowering the resolution, which often turns out to be quite effective.
 You should ensure you aren’t running the game at a higher resolution than your monitor can handle.
-It will only needlessly overbear the GPU, which can cause it to perform necessary operations more slowly.
+It will only needlessly overbear the GPU, which can cause it to perform vital operations more slowly.

 Cyberpunk 2077 1080p vs 720